splynx/docs/files/en/payment_systems/bitpay/bitpay.md

 ![(image)](8.3.png)

-Then you will be redirected to Bitpay-page:
+After that he will be redirected to Bitpay-page:

 ![(image)](8.4.png)